Moshe Feiglin: Likud members

 Relations between Feiglin and his fellow Likud members have been mixed.
 Likud Knesset member Limor Livnat stated that Feiglin and his friends are "not real Likudniks", and that his faction "cannot be allowed to prevail".
 In an interview with the Jerusalem Post, Livnat explained that Feiglin and his faction must be prevented "from taking over, or the party and the state will be in danger", adding that, "this is not democracy, this is anarchy".

 Despite criticism from fellow Likud members, Feiglin has displayed favorable relations with a significant number of former Likud Knesset members.
 This was manifest during a Feiglin rally at Jerusalem's Ramada Hotel that took place before the 2008 Likud primary after Feiglin promised to throw all his votes to them if they showed up.
 Former Likud Knesset members Gila Gamliel, David Mena, Daniel Benlulu, and Ayoub Kara attended the event, despite warnings from Netanyahu's advisers not to do so.
 Gila Gamliel, who did not vote against the Disengagement from Gaza, eventually took Feiglin's votes and placed 19th, one spot ahead of Feiglin.
 This ultimately resulted in Feiglin getting pushed down to the 36th spot, and out of the Eighteenth Knesset.

 Support for Jonathan Pollard

 Feiglin is a highly vocal supporter of Jonathan Pollard, a former American naval intelligence analyst who formerly served a sentence in the American Federal prison system for spying for Israel.
 Feiglin, who has called Pollard a hero, has written a number of articles in support of Pollard.
-In a recent article, Feiglin stated that, "Pollard is a Jew who saved the Israelis from American treachery."
+In a later 2008 article, Feiglin stated that, "Pollard is a Jew who saved the Israelis from American treachery."